National Museum of Montserrat

 The National Museum of Montserrat is a national museum focusing on the history of Montserrat, Lesser Antilles.
 The Museum is operated by the non-profit Montserrat National Trust.

-It is located on the Main Road in Little Bay and is open for visitors on Thursdays, Fridays, and Saturdays between 10 a.m. and 3 p.m.
+It is located on the Main Road in Little Bay and is open to visitors on Thursdays & Fridays from 9 a.m. to 2 p.m. and on Saturdays from 10 a.m. to 3 p.m.